tokamak-network/Tokamak-ZkEVM/README.md

       - What is the name of the proof? `proof2`

-      C. Select the following options for the instance-2-1 of the application-2.
+      c.
+Select the following options for the instance-2-1 of the application-2.

       - Which circuit-specific reference string will you use? `[Workspace]/UniGro16js/resource/circuits/schnorr_verify/crsSchnorr_verify.crs`